stakerhouse/availscan/validators-logo/readme.md

 ## How to add your validator logo

 1. Fork this repo
-2. Upload you logo to `validators-logo` folder in this format:
+2. Upload your logo to the `validators-logo` older using the following format:
 `<your_stash_address>.<svg, png, jpeg or webp>`
-3. Create pull request
+3. Create a pull request